 Make sure you don’t download the premium plugins for free.
 Not only this, always keep in mind to purchase plugins from reputable websites.

 You will have to face many consequences if you download the plugins for free.
 Such plugins could be infected with viruses, which might cause serious problems.
 So, always keep a check of plugins or themes before you download them by having a look at their ratings and reviews.
 In addition to this, check the date when it was updated last.

 If you found that it hasn’t been updated since long, and then it could an outdated version, so don’t install them.
 Uninstall plugins you’ve already installed on your WordPress website.

-If you don’t have to worry about the attacks on your website, it would become easy for you to handle and manage your website.
-But, these days, no matter whether you own a small or big website, there could be a number of automated hacks that would harm your website.
-This is why, it’s mandatory for you to secure WordPress website, which you can do it by following the above ways.
+If you don’t have to worry about the attacks on your website, it will become easy for you to handle and manage your website.
+However, these days, no matter whether you own a small or big website, there could be a number of automated hacks that would harm your website.
+This is why, it’s mandatory for you to secure a WordPress website, which you can do it by following the above ways.